Hexabromobenzene

 Hexabromobenzene (HBB) is an organobromine compound with the formula C6Br6.
 It features a central benzene ring with six bromine substituents.
 Hexabromobenzene is a white powder that is not soluble in water but is soluble in ethanol, ether, and benzene.
-Its bromine content is above 86%.
+Its bromine content by weight is above 86%.

 Preparation

-It can be prepared by the reaction of benzene with 6 equivalents of bromine (Br_{2}) in the presence of heat and UV light:
+It can be prepared by the reaction of 1,4-dibromobenzene with bromine in oleum, with a catalytic amount of iron and iodine.

-The reaction produces six equivalents of hydrogen bromide.

 Uses

 Hexabromobenzene has seen use in high voltage capacitors as a flame retardant.

 Hexabromobenzene finds extensive use as a fire retardant additive in a range of materials including plastics, paper, and electrical goods, where it serves as a top-tier flame retardant.
 It was introduced to replace traditional organobromine fire retardants such as polybrominated derivatives of diphenyl ethers and biphenyls.
-With a high melting point of 327 °C and a high bromide content of 86%, HBB significantly enhances the fire safety of these materials.
-Iits widespread application also leads to its dispersion in the environment.
+With a high melting point of 327 °C and a high bromide content of 86.9 wt.%, HBB significantly enhances the fire safety of these materials.
+Its widespread application also leads to its dispersion in the environment.